 The London Plan

 The London Plan was published in July 2011.
-In October 2013 this was amended by the Revised Early Minor Alterations to the London Plan and from March 2015, the Mayor intends to publish the Further Alterations to the London Plan.
+It has subsequently been updated by the Revised Early Minor Alterations in October 2013 and then again by the Further Alterations to the London Plan published by the Mayor on 10 March 2015.

 The London Plan and its alterations form part of Bexley's Development Plan and are therefore relevant to the determination of planning applications within the borough.
 A number of new or amended policies have been introduced which will need to be considered alongside the adopted Core Strategy, remaining Saved UDP policies and SPDs.